Developing a Strong Application

 - Be truthful!
 If the admissions committee detects inaccuracies in your application, that reduces your chance of admission.

 - There is no rolling admission and decisions regarding interviews are generally made in the middle to late February.
 Our program participates in a Match program which occurs one day in mid/late April.
 See below for additional information.

 - An interview (by invitation only) is a mandatory part of most programs’ admission process.
-Exceptions to in person interviews may be made for international applicants or other circumstances.
-Most interviews occur in early March through late April.
+Interviews typically occur in late February through early April.

 - Dress appropriately (look professional).
 Do not wear jeans, tennis shoes, or other casual attire.
 Remember, you are applying for a professional program.
 Dress the part.